 The solo (S) and mute (M) buttons can be used to listen to the four rows independently.

-You can change the velocity and the octave pitch for each row.
-The default for the "Top" row is a pitch of one octave, the default for the "Bass" row is a pitch of -1.
-You can change the speed of each row separately.
+You can change the velocity, the speed, and the octave pitch for each row.
 You can also decide whether the patterns should only run once (Repeat: Off) or run forever (Repeat: On).

 The pattern names always contain some information about the pattern length.
 "16s" corresponds to a length of 16 steps, "06s" means "6 steps".